mikeyhodl/rave-woocommerce/README.md

 For FTP manual installation, [check here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+## Split payment feature
+* Enable the split payment in the rave woocommerce settings page.
+* Enter the specify subaccounts for the split (create can create subaccounts on your Flutterwave dashboard).
+* save and start transaction

+This split will be initiated for all transactions.

+## Assign a subaccount to a Product
+* Disable the split payment in the rave woocommerce settings page.
+* Click on "Products".
+* Select "Add New".
+* Scroll down until you see the 'Flutterwave - Select subaccount'.
+* Select a subaccount.

 ### Configure the plugin
 To configure the plugin, go to __WooCommerce > Settings__ from the left menu, click __Payments__ tab.
 Click on __Rave__.